Skip to content

 Request Size Limits

-All size values are in bytes and must be greater than 0.
+All size values are in bytes.
+Header limits must be greater than 0.
+Set max_request_body_size = 0 to disable the global request-body cap.

 Field Type Default Description